Far-From-Here-studio/ScreenSpace-Rain-Wetness-Effect/README.md

 - **Debug Vertex Color Pass**
 - **Debug Roughness Pass**

-Refer To the Documentation included in the repository for more information about how to use and included content
+Refer To the Documentation included in the repository for more information about how to use the content

-Look in Scene View and Game View can differ a little bit, since lastest unity updates Custom RenderTextures don't update syncronouly in scene view.
+Look in Scene View and Game View, which can differ slightly since the latest Unity updates don't update Custom RenderTextures synchronously in Scene View.

 Enjoy!